cloudogu/k8s-ecosystem/docs/operations/configuring_main_and_worker_nodes_en.md

 ## CES Namespace

 The entry `ces-namespace` lets you specify which kubernetes namespace the CES is installed into.

+## k3s Token

+The entry `k3s-token` lets you specify the token the nodes will use to authenticate inside the cluster.
+This token can not be changed once the cluser has been installed.

 ## Node Configuration Options